Kassem El Zein: International career

 El Zein debuted for the Lebanon national team on 14 October 2014, in a friendly against Saudi Arabia.
 In December 2018, he was called up for the 2019 AFC Asian Cup, where he played a group stage game against Saudi Arabia.
 El Zein scored his first international goal against India on 10 September 2023, to help Lebanon finish third in the 2023 King's Cup.
 In December 2023, El Zein was included in the Lebanese squad for the 2023 AFC Asian Cup.

+Following Lebanon's missed qualification to the 2027 AFC Asian Cup, following a 2–0 defeat to Yemen on 4 June 2026, El Zein announced his retirement from the national team.

 Style of play

 Initially starting out as a full-back, El Zein progressed into a centre-back with the years; his main abilities are his tackling and reading of the game.

 Personal life

 As of 2019, El Zein was working as a part-time chef at L'Avenue Du Parc, a restaurant in Beirut.
 He stated that "while in other countries football can be a full-time job, in Lebanon it is necessary for a player to have a second job."

 El Zein's favourite club is Manchester United, while his favourite player is former Manchester United defender Nemanja Vidić.